aka Spy Kids: All the Time in the World in 4D

 Carmen and Juni Cortez’s aunt Marissa is also an OSS agent, although her husband, tv reporter Wilbur Wilson, is unaware of this.
 Marissa is about to retire from duty and give birth to a baby.
 On her last day on the job, while heavily pregnant, she goes into action against the villain Tick Tock who is planning to steal The Armageddon Device but he makes an escape.
 Marissa retires to raise the baby and play stepmother to Wilbur’s two children Rebecca and Cecil who dislike her.
 A villain known as The Time Keeper starts destroying time, causing everything to hurry along faster.
 Marissa is called back into action by OSS.
 As part of his plan, The Time Keeper needs the Chronos Sapphire but Marissa has given this to Rebecca in a pendant.
 As The Time Keeper’s heavies come after the kids, Marissa is forced to explain to them that she is a spy.
 Carmen introduces them to the now defunct Spy Kids division.
 After Marissa and Carmen are waylaid by the Time Keeper, Rebecca and Cecil take it to arm themselves with Spy Kids gadgets and go into action.

 Spy Kids: All the Time in the World is the fourth entry in Robert Rodriguez’s Spy Kids series.
 The series began with the eminently likeable Spy Kids (2001), which proved a modest hit with its wacky juvenile variation on the spy film standard.
 The series continued with Spy Kids 2: Island of Lost Dreams (2002) and Spy Kids 3-D: Game Over (2003).
-In what feels like a film that nobody except the series’ creators wanted to see, the basics are hauled out here for yet another entry and would be followed by the animated tv series Spy Kids: Mission Critical (2018- ).
+In what feels like a film that nobody except the series’ creators wanted to see, the basics are hauled out here for yet another entry and would be followed by a fifth film and Spy Kids: Armageddon (2023) and the animated tv series Spy Kids: Mission Critical (2018).